goblint/analyzer/docs/artifact-descriptions/esop23.md

 ### Reproducing the tables for our tool & Goblint w/ Interval

-To generate the tables for all sets, run `./scripts/esop23-table2.sh` (will take XX min).
+To generate the tables for all sets, run `./scripts/esop23-table2.sh` (will take ~90 min).

 This will produce one HTML file with results per group: